prossel/Box-parameters/README.md

 - Slider bars to intuitively adjust the parameters (click, drag or scroll)
 - Compatible with the parameter box tutorial of this video: <https://www.youtube.com/watch?v=77HIIhUTk6w>
-- Compatible with any Fusion 360 drawing that has the same parameter names, even if they are not all used.
+- Compatible with any Fusion 360 drawing that has the same parameter names, even if they are not all used
+- The plug-in can create the missing parameters in existing or new design

 ## Installation

-1. Download the source code from the latest release and extract the archive
+1. Download the source code from the [latest release](https://github.com/prossel/Box-parameters/releases/latest) and extract the archive
+2. Rename to folder to `Box-parameter`
-2. To permanently install the add-in copy the source code to `C:\Users\%Username%\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\AddIns` or
+3. To permanently install the add-in copy the source code to `C:\Users\%Username%\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\AddIns` on Windows or
-~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/AddIns/Box parameters
+`~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/AddIns/Box parameters` on Mac.

-3. OR to open it from its existing location go to **UTILITIES** toolbar tab > **ADD-INS** > **Add-Ins** tab > Green **+** button and locate the INNER directory containing the source code
+4. OR to open it from its existing location go to **UTILITIES** toolbar tab > **ADD-INS** > **Add-Ins** tab > Green **+** button and locate the folder

 ## Running